 What to expect

-Safety is our top priority and BC Hydro is working with Site C contractors to ensure work is planned and managed effectively.
+Safety is our top priority and we are working with Site C contractors to ensure work is planned and managed effectively.

 Construction areas will also be closed due to safety reasons.
 Fencing and signage will be installed.

-Hours of work: Work will usually occur from 7 am to 7 pm, seven days a week.
+Hours of work: Work usually takes place from 7 am to 7 pm, seven days a week.
 Work outside of these hours may be needed.

-Traffic: Trucks will regularly move riprap, rocks and gravel from the quarry at Portage Mountain to the work site, via Canyon Drive.
+Traffic: Trucks will regularly move materials to the work site, via Canyon Drive.
 Other construction traffic will also increase.

 Equipment: A variety of heavy equipment will be used.
 These include different types of on-and-off-road trucks, excavators, loaders, vegetation clearing machines, and graders.
 Rescue boats will be in the river for safety purposes.